Schmitzis/debian/README.md

 Distributes dotfiles to a target host.

 ### [transfer_agent](/roles/transfer_agent/)
-Creates jailed user with rather limited `chroot`.
+Creates jailed user with a limited `chroot`.
 Supports automatic propagation of SSH keys.

 ### [wireguard](/roles/wireguard/)
 Provisions Wireguard in any mode imaginable.